Detry322/redisred/README.md

 | ADMIN_PASSWORD | The password used to log into the admin console |
 | ROOT_REDIRECT | The URL the root of your website should redirect to |
 | SESSION_SECRET | A secret key for verifying the integrity of signed cookies |

+## License

+Redisred is released under the MIT license.